pinionless/omarchy/dev/file-changes/bin/omarchy-launch-screensaver.md

  # Exit early if screensave is already running
--pgrep -f "alacritty --class Screensaver" && exit 0 +pgrep -f "ghostty --class=Screensaver" && exit 0
+-pgrep -f "alacritty --class Screensaver" && exit 0 +pgrep -f "ghostty --class=Screensaver.ghostty" && exit 0

  # Allow screensaver to be turned off but also force started
  if [[ -f ~/.local/state/omarchy/toggles/screensaver-off ]] && [[ $1 != "force" ]]; then